JaKrIvMa/snapchat-dlp/CONTRIBUTING.md

 ### Get Started!

 Ready to contribute?
-Here's how to set up `snapchat-dl` for local development.
+Here's how to set up `snapchat-dlp` for local development.

-1. Fork the `snapchat-dl` repo on GitHub.
+1. Fork the `snapchat-dlp` repo on GitHub.
 2. Clone your fork locally::

     ```bash
-        $ git clone git@github.com:<your_github_username_here>/snapchat-dl.git
+        $ git clone git@github.com:<your_github_username_here>/snapchat-dlp.git
     ```

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

     ```bash
-        $ mkvirtualenv snapchat-dl
+        $ mkvirtualenv snapchat-dlp
-        $ cd snapchat-dl/
+        $ cd snapchat-dlp/
         $ python setup.py develop
     ```